 Learn about what's new in the different versions of SQL Server Reporting Services.
 This article covers the major feature areas and is updated as new items are released.

 For information about Power BI Report Server, see What is Power BI Report Server?.

-SQL Server 2019 Reporting Services preview
+SQL Server 2019 Reporting Services

 Azure SQL Managed Instance support

 You can now host a database catalog used for SQL Server Reporting Services (SSRS) in an Azure SQL Managed Instance (MI) that's hosted either in a VM or in your data center.
 Support is limited to using database credentials for the connection to SQL MI.